osspsuite/docker-compose/README.md

 (`DOCKER_HOST`, `DOCKER_TLS_VERIFY`, `DOCKER_CERT_PATH`, etc).

 ## Project structure
-The projects with *traefik* in the name do not align with this structure and are being phased out.
+The projects ending with *-traefik* in the name do not align with this structure and are being phased out.

 - `docker-compose.yml` is the basic or canonical definition of services